 Unfortunately, most of the discourse on family planning is centered on the abortion issue.
 While that is a tool that helps prevent families from having children that they aren’t ready for, it’s not the only tool and it’s far from the most important.
 The most important tool (and the one that’s been proven again and again to reduce abortion rates) is access to contraception.
 Curiously enough though, many supporters of “family values” don’t support easy access to contraception.
 How does that make any kind of sense?
 No one likes the idea of abortion, but instead of banning it why not support policies that make it extremely rare?

 Affordable childcare options would also help families thrive.
-Many families need to rely on extended family or un-registered facilities to care for their children while they work, as childcare costs continue to soar.
+Many families rely on extended family or un-registered facilities to care for their children while they work, as childcare costs continue to soar.
 How are people supposed to have children if they can’t afford to pay for their care?
 Parents are working extra jobs and extra hours just to make ends meet.
-Some are dropping out of the workforce altogether because their salaries wouldn’t even cover the cost of childcare (and lets not even get started on how this will affect the non-working parent’s lifetime earnings and retirement!)
+Some are dropping out of the workforce altogether because their salaries wouldn’t even cover the cost of childcare (and lets not even get started on how this will affect the non-working parent’s lifetime earnings and retirement!).

 Paid Time Off

 Did you know that the US is one of the only countries that doesn’t require access to paid sick days?
 What if your kid is sick?
 In many low wage industries, that’s just too bad.
 Either come to work or don’t get paid.
 It’s unfortunate that those who are least able to afford it are the ones who are hit the hardest.
 This really goes to show how much of a privilege it really is to get sick.

-You know what else families value?
-Affordable access to healthcare.
+All this talk about being sick brings me to my next point: healthcare.
+Families would definitely value affordable access to healthcare.
 People want to be able to take their children to the doctor when they are sick.
 Unfortunately, healthcare costs in the United States are ridiculous.
 The Affordable Care Act was supposed to mitigate this, but instead of ensuring that people had access to healthcare, all it did was ensure that people had access to health insurance.
 Some people have to pay such high deductibles on their insurance plans that they can’t even afford basic care.
 It’s a sham.

 Outrageous medical bills are still the number one cause of bankruptcy in the United States.
 Way too many families are just one medical emergency from total ruin.
 That’s insane!
 How can any family thrive with that hanging over their heads?